rsyslog/rsyslog-doc/source/tutorials/high_database_rate.rst

 can't be hold in memory, so don't we run out of luck with buffering?
 The key here is that rsyslog can not only buffer in memory but also buffer to disk (this may remind you of "spooling" which gets you the right idea).
-There are several queuing modes available, offering differnent throughput.
+There are several queuing modes available, offering different throughput.
 In general, the idea is to buffer in memory until the memory buffer is exhausted and switch to disk-buffering when needed (and only as long as needed).
 All of this is handled automatically and